dominikb1888/SWEN/Lecture_Notes.md

 ## Session 6

-- Brief introduction to conditionals and iteration

 ### Class Content

+- Review of pangram excersize
 - Problem-solving with Data Structures and Algorithms
 - Choosing the right data structure is key
 - Solve problems iteratively: